apache/flagon-distill/distill/segmentation/README.rst

 Detect Deadspace
 ****************
-Another way to create ``Segment`` objects is to do so based on deadspace in the UserAle logs.
+Another way to create ``Segment`` objects is to do so based on deadspace in the UserALE logs.
 Deadspace is simply time in which the user is idle.
 The ``detect_deadspace`` function creates ``Segment`` objects based on deadspace in the logs given a threshold for what is considered to be 'deadspace'.
 An example of this is shown below:

 .. code:: python

-    # Sorted dictionary of UserAle logs
+    # Sorted dictionary of UserALE logs
     sorted_dict

     # Create segments based on detected deadspace